Cornwall Good Seafood Guide logo

 Sustainability Overview

-The best choice are diver collected scallops which are collected with minimal damage to the seabed, however the quantity landed is very small the majority of scallops sold have been collected using scallop dredges.
+The best choice are diver collected scallops which are collected with minimal damage to the seabed, however the quantity landed is very small and the majority of scallops landed to Cornwall have been collected using scallop dredges.

-Scallop populations in Cornish waters are poorly studied but are unlikely to be endangered due to the rapid growth of this species.
+Scallop populations in Cornish waters are poorly studied but are unlikely to be overfished due to the rapid growth of this species.
 The impact of scallop dredging on the environment is the main concern with this fishery as the heavy toothed dredges used dig into the sea bed and disturb and damage habitats and species.
-Cornwall Inshore Fisheries and Conservation Authority have placed many restrictions on scallopers in Cornish waters making our waters among the best managed for scalloping in the UK.
-There is still room for improvement and with increased fisheries led management of productive scallop grounds the future of this fishery could be far more sustainable.
+Cornwall Inshore Fisheries and Conservation Authority have placed many restrictions on scallopers in Cornish waters however there is still room for improvement and with improved spatial management of productive scallop grounds the future of this fishery could be far more sustainable.
 It is encouraging that the industry is working on a Fisheries Improvement Plan which sets an ambitious target to improve the sustainability of this important fishery.
-The latest large scale study by Cefas on scallop populations in our area show that stocks are likely to be just below maximum sustainable yeild in some areas and near MSY in other areas, meaning it is hard to say it is a sustainable fishery.
+The latest large scale study on scallop populations in our area (CEFAS) show that stocks are likely to be just below maximum sustainable yield in some areas and near MSY in other areas, meaning it is hard to say it is a sustainable fishery.
 More research is still needed.

-According to MMO data a total of 490 tonnes of scallops were landed in 2022 with a value of £1.16 million.
+According to MMO data a total of 478 tonnes of scallops were landed to Cornish ports in 2019 with a value of £748k.

 Sustainability ratings for this species